Para-Methoxymethamphetamine

 para-Methoxymethamphetamine (PMMA), also known as 4-methoxy-N-methylamphetamine (4-MMA), is a serotonergic drug of the amphetamine family related to para-methoxyamphetamine (PMA).
 It is the 4-methoxy analogue of methamphetamine.

 Little is known about the pharmacological properties, metabolism, and toxicity of PMMA; because of its structural similarity to PMA, which has known toxicity in humans, it is thought to have considerable potential to cause harmful side effects or death in overdose.
-In the early 2010s, a number of deaths in users of the drug MDMA were linked to misrepresented tablets and capsules of PMMA.
+In the early 2010s, a number of deaths in users of the drug MDMA (ecstasy) were linked to misrepresented tablets and capsules of PMMA.

 PMMA is a serotonin–norepinephrine releasing agent (SNRA) as well as potent monoamine oxidase inhibitor (MAOI).
-Its effects in humans are reputedly similar to those of PMA, but slightly more empathogenic in nature.
-It has a reduced tendency to produce severe hyperthermia at low dosages, but at higher dosages side effects and risk of death become similar to those of PMA.
+It has a reduced tendency to produce severe hyperthermia at low doses compared to PMA, but at higher doses, side effects and risk of death become similar to those of PMA.

 The synthesis and effects of PMMA were described by American experimental chemist Alexander Shulgin in his book PiHKAL, where it is referred to by the name "methyl-MA", as the N-methylated form of 4-MA (PMA).

-Effects
+Use and effects

-According to Alexander Shulgin in PiHKAL, the effects of PMMA at 110 mg included tachycardia, compulsive yawning, and nystagmus, among others.
+According to Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved), the effects of PMMA at a dose of 110 mg orally included tachycardia, compulsive yawning, and nystagmus, among others.
 It was said to have some of the physical side effects of the entactogen MDMA but none of its central effects.
 No psychedelic-like effects were mentioned.
-In rodents, PMMA produces hyperlocomotion, no changes in locomotor activity, and/or catatonia, and has effects that are said to differ from those of amphetamine-like stimulants.
-It has been said not to have amphetamine-like properties in rodents even at high doses.
-Similarly, PMMA did not substitute for the psychedelic DOM.
-On the other hand, in contrast to PMA, PMMA fully substituted for MDMA in drug discrimination tests in rodents, despite not having MDMA-like psychoactive effects in humans.
-In any case, PMMA is said to lack the amphetamine- or stimulant-like properties of MDMA.